gursifath/Web-Summarizer-using-Cohere/README.md

-# 🤖 AI Page Summarizer
+# 🤖 AI Web Summarizer using Cohere

 > **Transform any webpage into digestible insights with the power of artificial intelligence**